klvoje/adePEM/README.md

 require(adePEM)
 ```

-The package depends on the `paleoTS` package.
+The `adePEM` package depends on the `paleoTS` package, which can be installed from CRAN.

 ```
+install.packages("paleoTS")

 require(paleoTS)
 ```